-The effective tax rates, as calculated by dividing the provision for income taxes by the difference in income from continuing operations before income taxes, minus income from continuing operations attributable to noncontrolling interests, were as follows for each of the years ended December 31, 2010, 2009 and 2008 (dollar amounts in thousands):
+The effective tax rates, as calculated by dividing the provision for income taxes by the difference in income before income taxes, minus net income attributable to noncontrolling interests, were as follows for each of the years ended December 31, 2011, 2010 and 2009 (dollar amounts in thousands):

-2010 2009 2008 Provision for income taxes \$152,302 \$170,475 \$123,378 Income from continuing operations before income taxes Less: Net income attributable to noncontrolling interests 474,722 (43,874) 357,012 (40,693) Income from continuing operations before income taxes and after net income attributable to noncontrolling interests 382,485 430,848 316,319 Effective tax rate 39.8% 39.6% 39.0%
+2011 2010 2009 Provision for income taxes \$247,466 \$152,302 \$170,475 Income before income taxes 696,336 428,097 474,722 Less: Net income attributable to noncontrolling interests (50,703) (45,612) (43,874) Income before income taxes and after net income attributable to noncontrolling interests 645,633 382,485 430,848 Effective tax rate 38.3% 39.8% 39.6%

-Impacting the effective tax rates during 2010 were the following items: (i) \$5 million unfavorable discrete tax item recorded to adjust the non-deductible portion of certain transaction costs incurred during 2010 in connection with our acquisition of PSI; (ii) a \$4 million unfavorable discrete tax item recorded to adjust for the non-deductible, \$9 million charge incurred from split-dollar life insurance agreements entered into during 2010 on the lives of our chief executive officer and his wife, partially offset by; (iii) a \$4 million favorable discrete tax item recorded during 2010 to adjust the estimated non-deductible portion of the previously disclosed South Texas Health System settlement with the government based upon the final agreement.
+Impacting the effective tax rates during 2011 was approximately \$1 million favorable discrete tax item recorded to adjust the estimated liabilities for uncertain tax positions.
+Impacting the effective tax rates during 2010 were the following items: (i) \$5 million unfavorable discrete tax item recorded to adjust the non-deductible portion of certain transaction costs incurred during 2010 in connection with our acquisition of PSI; (ii) a \$4 million unfavorable discrete tax item recorded to adjust the recorded from split-dollar life insurance agreements entered into during 2010 on the lives of our chief executive officer and his wife, partially offset by; (iii) a \$4 million favorable discrete tax item recorded during 2010 to adjust the estimated non-deductible portion of the previously disclosed South Texas Health System settlement with the government based upon the final agreement.
 Impacting the effective tax rates during 2009 was a \$4 million unfavorable discrete tax item related to the estimated non-deductible portion of the South Texas Health System settlement.